Claptrack/Configure-Wireguard-on-slave-with-Salt/README.md

 7. Install salt-master on your master host (VPN peer) and salt-minion on your slave (VPN server)
 8. Apply first state `sudo salt '*' state.apply wg_install`
+9. Navigate to your slave (VPN server) config file in /etc/wireguard/wg0.conf and move the recently copied private key on the correct row
-9. Apply second state locally (you should have salt-call installed by default at this point) `sudo salt-call --local state.apply wg_local`
+10. Apply second state locally (you should have salt-call installed by default at this point) `sudo salt-call --local state.apply wg_local`
-10. Apply third state `sudo salt '*' state.apply wg_last`
+11. Apply third state `sudo salt '*' state.apply wg_last`
-11. At this point you should have a wireguard interface `wg0` running with IPv4 address of 10.8.0.1 assigned to the server and 10.8.0.2 assigned for the peer.
+12. At this point you should have a wireguard interface `wg0` running with IPv4 address of 10.8.0.1 assigned to the server and 10.8.0.2 assigned for the peer.

 Disclaimer: The end result is only validated by checking the status of the interface with `sudo wg`.
 There seems to be some issues still with actually being able to connect to the server via the VPN tunnel.